aws-samples/serverless-patterns/apigw-lambda-bedrock-cdk-python/README.md

 ## How it works

 CDK will create an Api Gateway, along with a resource and a POST method.
-There's a AWS Lambda function that will be taking the prompt and invoking an Amazon Bedrock model (anthropic.claude-v2).
+There's a AWS Lambda function that will be taking the prompt and invoking an Amazon Bedrock model (anthropic.claude-v2) synchronously.
 If you wish to try other models, make sure to modify the policy attached to the Lambda function and invoke the right model.

+This pattern is a synchronous pattern.
+For an asynchronous approach, please check [this](../apigw-rest-api-sqs-lambda-bedrock-cdk) pattern that involves the usage of Amazon SQS.

 ## Testing